codership/documentation/galeracluster/source/installmysqlrpm.rst

 There are two packages involved in the installation of Galera Cluster for MySQL:

-- ``mysql-server-wsrep`` A new installation of the MySQL server, which includes a patch for write-set replication.
+- ``MySQL-server-wsrep`` A new installation of the MySQL server, which includes a patch for write-set replication.

 - ``galera`` The Galera Replicator plugin.